spidasoftware/schema/doc/cee.md

 ## Viewing results in results viewer

 SPIDAcee job results can also be viewed online.
 A web-view of SPIDAcee results is available at `https://cee.spidastudio.com/results-viewer/results/<job id>`.
-In order to view these results, a user must log in with the same username and password associated with the apiToken was used to submit the job.
+In order to view these results, a user must log in with the same username and password associated with the apiToken used to submit the job.
 Users will be prompted for their credentials if not already logged in to SPIDAcee.